-China blames U.S for trade frictions, says negotiations currently impossible
+China blames U.S. for trade frictions, says negotiations currently impossible

 “Some people in the United States are still accustomed to being the world leader, and haven’t adapted to the change in the global situation,” Cui said.

-The Chinese Communist Party’s official newspaper described U.S. trade policies as a populist tilt by Trump ahead of the U.S. mid-term elections, but that the steps would ultimately end up hurting U.S. consumers through higher prices.
+The Chinese Communist Party’s official newspaper, the People’s Daily, described U.S. trade policies as a populist tilt by Trump ahead of the U.S. mid-term elections, but that the steps would ultimately end up hurting U.S. consumers through higher prices.

-“In the world’s perception, the U.S. is overshadowed by an anxiety disorder and is very keen to show its anxiety,” the newspaper said.
+“In the world’s perception, the U.S. is overshadowed by an anxiety disorder and is very keen to show its anxiety,” the paper said.

-A researcher with China’s state planning agency said China’s economy will see little impact from the trade dispute, as the country’s vast domestic market can compensate for any external impact.
+A researcher with China’s state planning agency said China’s economy will see little impact from the dispute, as its vast domestic market can compensate for any external impact.

 Even with the U.S. tariffs, China can still reach its 2018 GDP growth target of around 6.5 percent and the impact on employment will be limited, Wang Changlin, a researcher at the National Development and Reform Commission (NDRC), wrote in a post on the commission’s official microblog account.